Website Manager

 WASHINGTON, PA.
 Aug.
 9, 2025 – Host Area representative Washington County, Pennsylvania, used a balanced offensive attack and dominant pitching to defeat Europe Zone champion Grosseto, Italy, 12–2, in a five-inning, run-rule victory.

 Washington County struck first in the opening frame on an RBI single by third baseman Ryan Lukas.
-Italy responded in the top of the third when shortstop Riccardo Belicchi’s groundout brought home Matteo Giusti, who had reached on a single earlier in the inning.
+Italy responded in the top of the third when shortstop Riccardo Belicchi’s groundout brought home Marco Giusti, who had reached on a single earlier in the inning.
 The hosts replied with a three-run third, capped by Lukas’ RBI double to reclaim the lead.

 With the win, Washington County advances to face the winner of Game 4: Corpus Christi, Texas vs Bay County, Michigan in Game 8 on Sunday, Aug.
 10, at 5:00 p.m.
 Italy will play in the elimination Game 6 on Sunday, Aug.
 10, at 12:30 p.m., against the loser of that same matchup (Corpus Christi vs Bay County).